ekuric/openshift/_rhev/vm_create.md

-                          specified here has to be present in RHEV environment prior trying to create virtual machines, default is ovirtmgmt network
+                          specified here has to be present in RHEV environment prior trying to create virtual machines, default is ovirtmgmt network --addstorage ADDSTORAGE
+                          wheather or not to attach additional storage from storage domain to this VM

 ```